Aiven-Open/klaw-docs/docs/HowTo/installation/configure-klaw-wizard.md

 ![image](../../../static/images/general/KlawWizard.png)

-1. Configure Kafka clusters
+1. Configure Apache Kafka® clusters

-   The first step is to configure your Kafka cluster.
+   The first step is to configure your Apache Kafka cluster.
 You can add any number of clusters.
 Only users with SUPERADMIN roles (or check allowed permission) can add clusters.